 The Bald Eagle is an American success story.
 Thanks to conservation efforts over the past several decades, the Bald Eagle is no longer listed under the U.S. Endangered Species Act but remains protected by both the state eagle rule and federal law.
 Florida has a robust nesting population, with an estimated 1,500 nesting pairs.
 Most eagle nests are in live native pine trees but the birds also nest in cypress trees, oaks, mangroves, and artificial structures such as communication towers.
-You can help eagles by joining Audubon’s EagleWatch, which engages volunteers and individuals to help protect our nation's symbol.
+You can help eagles by joining Audubon’s EagleWatch, which engages volunteers and individuals in protecting our nation's symbol.

-Black Skimmer Rynchops niger – State Threatened
+Black Skimmer (Rynchops niger) –- State Threatened

 Black Skimmers look like masked bandits with short legs, black and white plumage and a black and orange bill.
 The lower half of their bill is longer than the upper, enabling them to “skim” across the water with their mouth partly open and bill dragging across the surface in search of a fish.
 Because they nest in colonies on the sand just above the high-tide line, they are very susceptible to loss of eggs and young from storms, high tides and human disturbance.
-Learn how Audubon’s coastal bird steward program is helping give these birds a fighting chance.
+Learn how Audubon’s coastal bird stewardship program is helping give these birds a fighting chance.

-Everglade Snail Kite Rostrhamus sociabilis plumbeus – Federally Endangered
+Everglade Snail Kite (Rostrhamus sociabilis plumbeus) –- Federally Endangered

-Snail Kites are uniquely adapted to eating their namesake food, apple snails.
+Snail Kites are uniquely adapted to eating their namesake food: apple snails.
 The success of the endangered Everglade Snail Kite is a key ecological indicator for the health of the Greater Everglades.
 Snail Kite numbers declined significantly until the early 2000s due to degradation of water quality and sporadic water levels that were wreaking havoc on wetland plants and the kites’ namesake food item.
 Their numbers have since rebounded, but they are still in danger of extinction.
-Learn how Audubon is helping Snail Kites.
+Learn how Audubon is helping Everglade Snail Kites.

-Florida Grasshopper Sparrow Ammodramus savannarum floridanus – Federally Endangered
+Florida Grasshopper Sparrow (Ammodramus savannarum floridanus) – Federally Endangered

 The Florida Grasshopper Sparrow is a federally endangered bird found nowhere else in the world.
 These sparrows inhabit dry open prairies in south central Florida where they feed on seeds and grasshoppers.
 The conversion of open prairie habitat to agricultural fields and pasture land has caused destruction of native habitats for the grasshopper sparrow.
 Despite public land managers’ efforts to recover the bird, its population continues to decline steeply on the very lands where it should be thriving.
 To date, captive breeding has been successful and grasshopper sparrows are being released back into the wild on public lands.
 Without continued funding for captive breeding and reintroduction programs, the outlook is dire for this diminutive Florida prairie specialist.
 Learn more about the Florida Grasshopper Sparrow.

-Florida Scrub-Jay Aphelocoma coerulescens -- Federally Threatened
+Florida Scrub-Jay (Aphelocoma coerulescens) -- Federally Threatened

 The Florida Scrub-Jay is endemic to Florida, meaning it is only found in the sunshine state.
 Scrub-jays live only in a specific habitat known as Florida scrub.
 Scrub is typically found at Florida’s highest elevations, where the soils are sandy and well-drained, just inland parallel to Florida’s coasts as well as in the interior of the Florida peninsula.
 Much of Florida’s scrub habitat was converted to citrus groves and other agricultural uses or developed for residential and commercial use.
 Habitat fragmentation and fire suppression are two of this jay’s greatest threats; without fire, open sandy patches in which the jays cache their winter food supply of acorns succeed into shady forests that no longer serve the Scrub-jay’s needs.
 Learn about Audubon Florida’s Jay Watch program.

-Least Tern Sternula antillarum – State Threatened
+Least Tern (Sternula antillarum) –- State Threatened

 Each spring, Least Terns migrate from Central and South America to Florida’s shores and beyond for summer nesting season.
 They nest in large groups called colonies.
 While most natural predators can be deterred by the colony’s mobbing behavior, these birds are highly vulnerable to disturbance by humans and pets, and have absolutely no defense against toxic algae or rising seas.
 Because many of Florida’s beaches have been altered by development or are crowded with beach visitors, their only choice is sometimes a flat, gravel-covered rooftop, which can pose a unique set of dangers to small chicks that can fall off unprotected roof edges.
-Learn how Audubon’s coastal bird steward program is helping give these chicks a fighting chance.
+Learn how Audubon’s coastal bird stewardship program is helping give Least Terns and other chicks a fighting chance.

-Little Blue Heron Egretta caerulea – State Threatened
+Little Blue Heron (Egretta caerulea) –- State Threatened

-Reddish Egret Egretta rufescens – State Threatened
+Reddish Egret (Egretta rufescens) –- State Threatened

 This species is the rarest heron in North America, with the five Gulf Coast states comprising the northernmost part of its range.
 Eliminated from Florida by the plume-hunters by the late 1800s, Reddish Egrets returned naturally to former breeding sites by 1974.
-Since then, the number of nesting pairs has slowly climbed to 480 nesting pairs across the state, as published recently in the Florida Field Naturalist (Cox et al, 2019).
+Since then, the number of nesting pairs has slowly climbed to 480 across the state, as published recently in the Florida Field Naturalist (Cox et al, 2019).
 Reddish Egrets have a blue-gray body with mauve-colored head and chest, but white morph birds are also seen, primarily in the Tampa Bay region.
 These birds nest with other wading birds in coastal island colonies.
 Learn about Audubon’s ColonyWatch program.

-Roseate Spoonbill Platalea ajaja – State Threatened
+Roseate Spoonbill (Platalea ajaja) –- State Threatened

 Roseate Spoonbills are among the most stunning and recognizable birds along Florida’s shores -- their bright pink plumage with deep pink wing accents, orange tail feathers, and spoon-shaped bills make them easy to identify.
 The spoonbill’s plumage was highly prized by plume hunters and the species was largely extirpated in Florida by 1900.
 While their numbers have rebounded significantly, they are still at risk due to loss of habitat and erratic water levels in Florida Bay affecting food availability.
 To learn about their reproductive success and habitat use, scientists are banding these birds at nest sites around the state - if you see a banded spoonbill, report it here!

-Snowy Plover Charadrius nivosus – State Threatened
+Snowy Plover (Charadrius nivosus) –- State Threatened

-Tricolored Heron Egretta tricolor – State Threatened
+Tricolored Heron (Egretta tricolor) –- State Threatened

 Wilson's Plover Charadrius wilsonia

-Wood Stork Mycteria americana – Federally Threatened
+Wood Stork Mycteria americana –- Federally Threatened